korningf/arch-ops/desk-ops.md

 # Site Firewall Whitelist

-Add the following sites to your etxrenal firewall whitelist.
+Add the following sites to your external firewall whitelist.

 ```text
   Microsoft stack: